 Bees are all around us.
 You can spot them all across Canada, wherever there are flowers to pollinate.
 Bees contribute enormous value to society; their pollination is a crucial part of agriculture.
 According to a 2014 report by the U.S. government, Honey Bees alone contributed $15 million to the American economy—and let’s not forget about that delicious honey!

 Bees in Canada

 Bees are very diverse; there are around 40,000 different species around the world.
 In this country alone, there are around 1,000 different species of bees.
 Some have been here for a long time, while others are new arrivals.
 Honey Bees, for example, made the trip with European settlers when they first came to Canada.
 You can also find Bumble Bees and many others.

 Introverts and Extroverts

-While Honeybees and Bumblebees are famous for their hives and social behavior, many species of bee aren’t social at all.
+While Honey Bees and Bumble Bees are famous for their hives and social behaviour, many species of bee aren’t social at all.
 In fact, of all the different types of bee out there, only around 500 live in colonies.
 The others prefer to mind their own beeswax.
 Miner Bees, for example, carve out little nests in the ground for themselves, while Megachile Bees make their homes in dead plant stems.

 The number of bees around the world has been dwindling in response to numerous threats, known as Colony Collapse Disorder.
 While it’s a complex problem, we know that two of the main contributors are loss of habitat and use of dangerous pesticides.